top of page

 Health insurance is not accepted for services.
 Clients with PPO plans and out-of-network benefits may be eligible for reimbursement for brief intervention/treatment services.
 An itemized 'super-bill' will be provided in these cases.
 Insurance plans will not provide reimbursement for forensic services.

-We will provide general recommendations for levels of care according to the American Society for Addiction Medicine (ASAM) criteria, but not specific service-providers.
+I will provide general recommendations for levels of care according to the American Society for Addiction Medicine (ASAM) criteria, but not specific service-providers.
 Whether you choose to pursue formal treatment is a personal decision that will depend on insurance coverage, location, and overall fit.